Office Ergonomics - Sit/Stand Desk

 - Shoulders are relaxed and upper arms hang normally at the side of the body.

-- Elbows stay close to the body and are bent between 90 and 120 degrees.
+- Elbows stay close to the body and are bent at about 90 degrees.

 - No twisting of the upper torso.